ash-project/ash/README.md

 - fix the comment noted in the destroy action: ~the delete needs to happen _outside_ of the data fetching step, so the engine needs some kind of "after data resolved" capability~
 - add a total failure mode (since JSON API just fails entirely) that will cause the engine to stop on the first error
 - Get rid of all of the :lists.droplast and List.first stuff by making a `%Ash.Engine.Dependecy{path: path, field: field}`
+- consider (some day) opening up the engine/request as a public API

 Fields/Attributes